Private equity in Japan: market and regulatory overview

 Whether or not a structure used for a private equity fund in other jurisdictions is treated as tax transparent will be determined by the Japanese tax authorities for Japanese income/corporation tax purposes.
-If such an entity is treated as a foreign corporation from a Japanese legal perspective, it will not be regarded as a tax transparent entity.
-Various factors, including whether such an entity is treated as a separate legal entity under the governing law, are taken into account in determining the entity classification.
+If such an entity is treated as a foreign corporation from a Japanese legal perspective, it will not be regarded as a tax-transparent entity.

-For example, the Japanese tax authorities generally treat US limited liability companies as non-transparent entities for Japanese tax purposes, as they are considered to be foreign corporations from a Japanese legal perspective.
-It is currently unclear whether US limited partnerships can be treated as tax transparent entities for Japanese tax purposes, but there are cases now pending at the Japan Supreme Court that will hopefully resolve this issue.
+Also, the Japanese tax authorities generally treat US limited liability companies as non-transparent entities for Japanese tax purposes, as they are considered to be foreign corporations from a Japanese legal perspective.

 Fund regulation and licensing

 Any person who manages the investment of a partnership-type collective investment fund must register as a "financial instruments business operator" and comply with certain restrictions applicable to its activities (Financial Instruments and Exchange Act (FIEA)).
-Also, any person who offers interests in a partnership-type fund must register as a "financial instruments business operator".
-Foreign PE funds should note that, even if the general partner is located and the limited partnership is established outside Japan, a general partner of a limited partnership may be required to register with the Japanese regulator, both in respect of its:
+Also, any person that offers interests in a partnership-type fund must register as a "financial instruments business operator".
+For foreign private equity funds, even if the general partner is located and the limited partnership is established outside Japan, a general partner of a limited partnership may be required to register with the Japanese regulator, both in respect of its:

 Offering activities in Japan or to Japanese investors.